React (software): Components

 React code is made of entities called components.
 These components are modular and can be reused.
 React applications typically consist of many layers of components.
 The components are rendered to a root element in the DOM using the React DOM library.
 When rendering a component, values are passed between components through props (short for "properties").
 Values internal to a component are called its state.

 The two primary ways of declaring components in React are through function components and class components.
 Since React v16.8, using function components is the recommended way.

 Function components

-Function components, announced at React Conf 2018, and available since React v16.8, are declared with a function that accepts a single "props" argument and returns JSX.
+Function components are JavaScript functions that return JSX or other React nodes.
+They can receive information from parent components through props and use Hooks to access React features such as state.
 Function components can use internal state with the useState Hook.

 React Hooks

 On February 16, 2019, React 16.8 was released to the public, introducing React Hooks.
 Hooks are functions that let developers "hook into" React state and lifecycle features from function components.
 Notably, Hooks do not work inside classes — they let developers use more features of React without classes.

 React provides several built-in hooks such as useState, useContext, useReducer, useMemo and useEffect.
 Others are documented in the Hooks API Reference. useState and useEffect, which are the most commonly used, are for controlling state and side effects, respectively.
+React also provides Hooks for refs, effects, performance optimization, and integration with external stores.
+These include useRef, useTransition, useDeferredValue, useSyncExternalStore, and, in React 19.2, useEffectEvent.
+Hooks also provide a way to share stateful logic between components without changing their component hierarchy.
+The React team describes Hooks as the favored way to share logic between components, reducing the need for patterns such as render props and higher-order components.